thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/mqtt-client-credentials.md

 ## Delete Client Credentials

-Broker administrators can remove client credentials from the ThingsBoard MQTT Broker system using the Web UI or [REST Api]().
+Broker administrators can remove client credentials from the ThingsBoard MQTT Broker system using the Web UI or [REST API](/docs/mqtt-broker/mqtt-client-credentials-management/).

 There are a few ways of deleting client credentials:
 1. **Delete single**.
    - Click on the _Delete_ icon in the corresponding row of the credentials and confirm action.
    - Click on the credentials row and click the _Delete Client Credentials_ button.
-2. **Delete mulptiple.**
+2. **Delete multiple.**
    * By clicking on the checkbox you can select multiple items.
 Then click the _Delete_ icon in the top right corner and cofirm action.

 {% include images-gallery.html imageCollection="delete-client-credentials" %}